shawkyebrahim2514/Quoting-Website/README.md

 # Quoting-Website

-A web application that allows users to share, view quotes, and like quotes!
+A web application that allows users to share their favorite quotes, search for existing quotes, and like or dislike quotes!

 ## Table of Contents